bheimbu/evolutionary_ecology/docs/source/section.rst

 .. image:: /_static/geneious_5.png

-**9. After checking and correcting your sequences, export the consensus sequence (= a single sequence that is the combined product of all single sequences)**
+**9. After checking and correcting you sequences, export the consensus sequence (= a single sequence that is the combined product of all single sequences)**

 - To export the consensus, see **Export Data**